Maternity Leave - Guidelines for Employees

 KIT days are optional and can take place as long as both you and your manager have agreed for this to happen and agreement has been reached on what work will be undertaken during this time.
 Each KIT day and the work to be undertaken must be approved in advance by your manager.
 The type of work may be normal, day to day activity to assist the return to work process, enabling attendance at a conference, undertaking a training activity or attending a team meeting for example.
 KIT days do not normally involve working from home, such as checking emails.

 If you are still receiving SMP payments at the time of the KIT days you will continue to receive this as normal.
-Payment for KIT days will not exceed full pay and you cannot be paid more than one day's pay - this applies if you work a KIT day when you are still in receipt full pay via your maternity pay.
-If your maternity pay has reduced to half plus SMP, your pay will be increased up your normal rate when a ‘Keeping in Touch' day is used which means you will be paid for half day at your daily rate in addition to your SMP.
-If you are in the unpaid period of maternity leave your normal rate will be processed in this event.
+Payment for KIT days will not exceed full pay and you cannot be paid more than one day's pay - this applies if you work a KIT day when you are still in receipt of full pay via your maternity pay.
+If your maternity pay has reduced to half plus SMP, your pay will be increased up to your normal rate when a ‘Keeping in Touch' day is used.
+If you are in the unpaid period of maternity leave or do not qualify for maternity pay, your normal rate will be processed in this event.
 This arrangement only applies to KIT days.

 Maternity leave start and end dates are not affected by KIT days as these form part of the whole maternity leave package and can only be taken during maternity leave.